adrianvla/MCRAT/README.md

   Executes that command from Console
 ### :sudo player chatmessage
   Forces a player to say the chatmessage.
 If the chat message is something like /..., it'll be executed as a command

+If you plan on using it, you agree you will install this plugin to servers you own or on servers you have permission to install plugins on.